Prob-GParareal: A Probabilistic Numerical Parallel-in-Time Solver for Differential Equations: Empirical results for Prob-GParareal

 \section{Empirical results for Prob-GParareal}

 In this section, we illustrate Prob-GParareal and its performance on five different ODE systems with deterministic initial conditions (except in~\Cref{sec:prob_init_cond}, with random initial conditions), four of which were considered for GParareal~\citep{pentland2023gparareal}, allowing for a direct comparison.
 These include the FitzHugh-Nagumo (FHN) model, a two-dimensional representation of an animal nerve axon~\citep{nagumo1962active}; the R\"ossler system, a three-dimensional chaotic model for turbulence~\citep{Rossler1976equation}; the nonlinear Hopf bifurcation model, a two-dimensional non-autonomous ODE~\citep{seydel2009practical}; and the double pendulum, a four-dimensional system describing the dynamics of two connected pendula~\citep{pettet1999computer}.
 The fifth added model is the Lorenz system, a commonly studied chaotic system used in simplified weather modeling~\citep{lorenz1963deterministic}.
 Overall, these systems offer a wide range of complexities, from stiff to non-autonomous and chaotic dynamics, to assess the performance of Prob-GParareal.
 For a detailed description of the models, we refer to~\cite{pentland2023gparareal},~\cite{nngparareal}, and the original references.
 A summary of the simulation setup, including the coarse and fine solvers, initial conditions, evolution timespans, and other relevant parameters required to replicate the results is reported in~\Cref{tab:simsetup} in~\Cref{app:setup}.
+Finally, a comparison with the parallel-in-time probabilistic ODE solver of \citet{bosch2024parallel} is reported in \Cref{app:bosch_comparison}.
 As previously done in~\cite{nngparareal,randnet_parareal}, we rescale each ODE by a change of variables such that each coordinate lies within $[-1,1]$.
 This normalization step does not alter the system's properties, helps stabilize the GP learning, and facilitates comparisons across systems with different scales.